sundials-codes/sundials-manyvector-demo/README.tex.md

 the same frequency as the solution is output to disk.

-To supply these auxiliary source code file(s), add this to the `Makefile` in a similar manner as the existing test problems are built (e.g. `hurricane_yz.exe`).
+To supply these auxiliary source code file(s), add this to the `src/CMakeLists.txt` in a similar manner as the existing test problems are built (e.g. `hurricane_yz.exe`).

 As stated above, this code uses parallel HDF5 to store solution